-A Primer on the Different Types of Braces
+The Many Different Types of Braces

-In fact, because ceramic braces are more delicate and larger than traditional braces, you’ll need to be more careful about oral hygiene.
+However, the benefits of less visually prominent ceramic braces don’t come without some drawbacks.
+Ceramic braces are larger and more delicate than traditional braces.
+As a result, you’ll need to be more careful about oral hygiene if you select ceramics over other types of braces.
 That’s why, for the most part, only adults and older teenagers will generally be fitted with ceramic braces.

 Thanks to a special metal clip that helps the archwire move your teeth into the proper position, self-ligating braces do not require rubber bands.
 Without the bands, which must be replaced regularly on traditional metal braces, patients require fewer office visits.
 However, even without the bands, self-ligating braces are roughly the same size as both metal and ceramic braces.